Binance Market Update (2022-08-13)

 Binance

-The global cryptocurrency market cap now stands at $1.17T, up by 2.49% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.18T, up by 2.51% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include FLUX, OOKI, and UNFI, up by 48%, 30%, and 14%, respectively.
+Market outperformers include OOKI, SCRT, and LDO, up by 27%, 21%, and 15%, respectively.

 Top stories of the day: